More Money Didn’t Fix It

 Her story is a composite of many clients — drawn from the experiences of several women I’ve worked with through Get Right With Money.
 The details have been changed to protect privacy, but the emotional truth of her journey is something I see again and again: a woman who is earning more than she ever thought possible, and still feels like the bottom could fall out at any moment.

 On paper, Willa was thriving.
-Her business had taken off, and he was finally being paid well for her brilliance.
+Her business had taken off, and she was finally being paid well for her brilliance.
 But underneath all of that success, she was terrified.

 And the more money she made, the worse it seemed to get.